Closing the stellar labels gap: Stellar label independent evidence for [$\alpha/M$] information in Gaia BP/RP spectra: Method: stellar label independent generative model

 The first term in Eq. \eqref{eq:chi2} is the traditional (reduced) $\chi^2,$ given by

 and the second is a penalty term $P$ given by

 The second term in Eq. \eqref{eq:loss} is the latent space structure loss, for which we select the KL divergence \citep{KLD-51}, and is given by

 where $\mu$ ($\sigma'$) are the latent means (variances) and we are summing over the 6 latent space dimensions.
 In the above form, $D_{\rm KL}$ is not particularly intuitive.
 For the purposes of latent space structure loss, it can be thought as a distance between probability distributions. $D_{\rm KL}=0$ if two distributions are identical and $D_{\rm KL}>0$ otherwise.
 Hence, assuming a multivariate normal latent distribution, the KL divergence is a measure of the Gaussianity of the \emph{s}VAE latent space.
+Note that no $z$ variables directly appear in Eq. \eqref{eq:KLD} due to marginalizing out $z$ from the joint probability distribution $P(z|\mu,\sigma').$

+Finally, we emphasize that Eq. \eqref{eq:loss} does not account for the full \emph{Gaia} XP coefficient covariance matrix.
+Our decision to neglect covariances during training is based on computational feasibility.
+Specifically, the inclusion of the full covariance matrix would have lead to an increased computational cost due to both loss function evaluation and the scatter output necessarily being augmented to two dimensions (to match the covariance matrix) if we took this approach.